 Digital Pathology Data and Resources

-The TUDP Corpus is freely available.
+Once your form is accepted, you will receive the username and password to our resources in a separate email, and be added to our listserv.
+This usually takes about 24 hours.
+The TUH DPATH Corpus is freely available.
 The only reason we require registration is that we need to track who downloads the data.
 We also want to be able to inform you of any updates to the releases.

 Once you have obtained the username and password, you can selectively download portions of the corpus using your browser.
-You can also use our anonymous rsync service to download the data.
+You can also use the rsync interface described below.

 Note that the "." at the end of this command is very important since it denotes the destination directory.
 Without a destination directory specification, the command will not transfer any data.

-If Internet connectivity is a problem, you can send us a 4T USB drive.
+If Internet connectivity is a problem, you can send us a 16T USB drive.
 We will copy the data to this disk and send it to you.
 You must arrange for postage as described below.
-If you elect this option, you need to send us a 4T USB drive and provide a UPS or FedEx account number for return shipping.
+If you elect this option, you need to send us a 16T USB drive and provide a UPS or FedEx account number for return shipping.

 Please send us a conventional USB-mounted disk drive.
 We have had problems with other types of media such as thumb drives.
-Any standard USB-powered USB 2.0 compatible 4T drive, such as a Western Digital or Seagate, will work fine.
-Because of the time it takes top copy the data, we need a drive that can maintain a stable connection, and thumb drives have proven to be unreliable.
+Any standard USB-powered USB 2.0 compatible 16T drive will work.
+Because of the time it takes to copy the data, we need a drive that can maintain a stable connection, and thumb drives have proven to be unreliable.

 Mail the drive to: